NVIDIA/aistore/docs/http_api.md

 $ ais object evict gs://nv/LICENSE
 ```

-And now, list objects in a Cloud bucket called `gs://nv`:
+And now, use `curl` to list objects in a Cloud bucket called `gs://nv`:

 ```console
 # 3.1.
 List only those objects that are _present_ or (same) cached in the cluster: